 The Marvelous Mrs. Maisel is an excellent example of a period comedy.
 The costumes are delightful; the sense of New York Jewish life of the era is spot on.
-But with the show's move to take Midge on tour in Season 3, there's a new facet in town for the show to dive into -- the music of the late 1950s, early 1960s, as Midge opens for crooner Shy Baldwin.
+But with the show's move to take Midge on tour in Season 3, there's a new facet in town for the show to dive into — the music of the late 1950s, early 1960s, as Midge opens for singer Shy Baldwin.
 But though many of the crooning tunes of the time are well known, Shy Baldwin's songs on Marvelous Mrs. Maisel seem unfamiliar.
 Are they the real deal?
 Warning: Spoilers for The Marvelous Mrs. Maisel follow.

 But in this case, the show did create original songs for actor Leroy McClain's fictional Baldwin to sing.
-"One Last Angel In Heaven," which is the opening number in the USO show, is an original, as is "That Night In Barkley Square."
+(For the record, McClain doesn’t actually do his own singing, he’s lipsyncing to vocals performed by Obie award-winner Darius de Haas.)
+One Last Angel In Heaven," which is the opening number in the USO show, is an original, as is "That Night In Barkley Square."
 The songs in Vegas are originals too, including "(Falling in Love is) Wonderful."
 On the other hand, Reggie's song in Vegas, "Is You Is or Is You Ain't My Baby," is a 1943 song by Louie Johnson.

 Where did these songs come from?
 According to Showbiz411, the Palladinos had them commissioned for the new season: